daos-stack/daos/docs/admin/fabrics.md

         ucx+dc_mlx5  ibs1
 ```

-Unless they are also DAOS servers or DAOS clients, DAOS _admin nodes_
+Unless they are also configured as DAOS servers or DAOS clients, DAOS _admin nodes_
 only use the control plane, so fabric provider configuration
 does not apply to the admin node role.

 ### Generic TCP Fabrics with libfabric TCP

-DAOS should run over any standard TCP/IP network, using the libfabric
+DAOS can run over any standard TCP/IP network, using the libfabric
 `ofi+tcp` provider.
 This provider does **not** support RDMA transfers,
-and the operating system's TCP stack is used which typically implies
+and instead emulates this capability by using the standard operating
+system's TCP stack, which typically implies
 higher CPU utilization, higher latency, and lower bandwidth than
 the other providers.
 The TCP provider should only be used on fabrics
 where none of the other fabric providers can be used.

 The required configuration in the `daos_server.yml` file is minimal: